 - ½ onion medium-sized

 - Option 1: Soak the cashews in water overnight.
 Drain and rinse them.
-Option 2: Soak the cashews in hot water for 30 minutes.
+Option 2: Boil the cashews in water for 5 minutes.
 Drain and rinse them.

 - Add all ingredients to a blender.
 Blend until the sauce is completely creamy.
 Add more water to thin the sauce if needed.